langit/jael/brief.rst

 the nearest common ancestor is a reasonable candidate, on the other hand, any shared interface could be another.
-An agreeable approach here is to let the code analyzer would first try the type union operation according to the inheritance tree and ignoring the interfaces.
+An agreeable approach here is to let the code analyzer first try the type union operation according to the inheritance tree and ignoring the interfaces.
-If that does not work, it would then look at common interfaces, choosing any one that would make the code work (because interfaces are not about implementation, so whichever that works would be fine).
+If that does not yield a type that "makes sense", it would then look at common interfaces, choosing any one that would make the code work (because interfaces are not about implementation, so whichever that works would be fine).
 If none works, the code is considered bad.